KristaProkop/rel/README.md

 one endpoint which takes a city name and responds with data corresponding to that city.
 The sample data backing the endpoint is static JSON data in the [json](./json/) directory.

-Majority of my time was spent learning how to do data viz and understanding the intricacies of the library I chose, D3.
-If this were real world work I would *definitely* spend some more time breaking up the chart module into more easily extendable components.
-I've included comments pointing out where and how I would make improvements.

 # Examples
 Example request to retrieve weather by month:
 ```
 curl --location --request GET 'localhost:3000/rainfall_last_year?city=chicago'
 ```

 CURRENT Response, not ideal but I am working out how to plot strings on the x axis:
 ```
 {